 What Does SCORM Track?

-The benefits of Scorm API depend on the version of the SCORM you use.
+The benefits you get out of SCORM depend on the version of the SCORM you use.
 Based on that, it can track a number of activities.
 Some of the top ones are:

 - Course sequencing